micmejia/bible-dump/AMPC/Luke/Luke 1.md

-To a girl never having been married _and_ a [^v]virgin engaged to be married to a man whose name was Joseph, a descendant of the house of David; and the virgin's name was Mary.
+To a girl never having been married _and_ a virgin engaged to be married to a man whose name was Joseph, a descendant of the house of David; and the virgin's name was Mary.